enterpriseDomain/ClassMaker/README.md

 Class-Manufacturer
 ============

-This project is about creating the classes in runtime.
+This library is for creating the classes at runtime.
-It generates the Java classes with invocable operations, based on Ecore metamodel.
+It produces the generated Java classes based on metamodel (defined in Ecore) with invocable operations.

 Usage:

-    // Fill the source dynamic EPackage (or get the existing) EcoreFactory ecoreFactory = EcoreFactory.eINSTANCE;
+    // Build the model dynamic EPackage (or acquire an existing one) EcoreFactory ecoreFactory = EcoreFactory.eINSTANCE;
     EPackage sourceEPackage = ecoreFactory.createEPackage();
     // ...